What Are Digger Bees?

 It’s worth paying attention to the individual bees though.
 Let’s have a quick look at the most common types of diggers.

 Mining bees are on the smaller side of digger bees, usually between 0.3 and 0.7 inches long.
-Their bodies are metallic black (but can also appear as blue or even green), and they have quite a bit fur on their abdomens.
+Their bodies are metallic black (but can also appear as blue or even green), and they have a moderate amount of fur on their abdomens.
 Their hairs are light but can range from orange-brown shades to almost white.

 Yellow-faced bees resemble wasps.
 They are slimmer than our friends, the honeybees, bumblebees, and carpenter bees, and have sharper, arrow-shaped bodies.
 They don’t have as much fur as expected from bees, and they’re named for their distinct mask-like yellow markings on their faces.